fniessink/next-action/README.in.md

 next-action_unittest_1 exited with code 0
 ```

+The HTML coverage report is written to `build/unittest-coverage/`.

 ### Running feature tests

 To run the feature tests and measure their code coverage: